GabrielMoreau/winsoft-main/ultracopier/README.md

 # Ultracopier - File-copying software

-Ultracopier is file-copying software for Windows, macOS, and Linux.
+Ultracopier is a free and open-source file-copying software for Windows, macOS, and Linux.
 It supersedes SuperCopier.

 * Website : https://ultracopier.herman-brule.com/